rfblue2/ch-doc-viewer/README.md

 - Keyword Collocation Networks

 ## Running the server
 The server is a flask application.
 You must have python (with pip), virtualenv, and flask installed.
-To run, setup the virtual environment, export Flask environment variables, then startup the server (localhost:8000)
+To run, setup the virtual environment, then startup the server (localhost:5000)
 ```
 source ch-env/bin/activate          # start up virtual environment
 cd server
 pip install -r requirements.txt
-export FLASK_APP=server.py
-export FLASK_DEBUG=1                # optional
-flask run --port=8000
+python wsgi.py
 ```

 ## Running the client